MapRock/TimeMolecules/tutorials/input_output_map_stored_procs_functions/readme.md

 - **{question}:** The question we want to ask.

+**Warning**: This template includes two URLs to CSV files.
+At the time (4/24/2026) ChatGPT doesn't read URLs.
+However Grok does.

 ## The larger idea

 This directory is really about building an **interface map** for database logic.